aaf2tbz/aaf2tbz/README.md

-Hey, i'm Avery
+Hey, I'm Avery

-Developer & designer.
+- Developer & designer.
 Colorado Springs.
-I build tools that sit close to the metal and interfaces that stay out of the way.
+- I build tools that sit close to the metal and interfaces that stay out of the way.

 ---